-Direct administration of paraquat into the ventricles or infusion into certain brain regions produced signs of neurotoxicity in rats which were associated with neuronal cell damage (De Gori et al., 1988; Calo et al., 1990; Bagetta et al., 1992, 1994; Corasaniti et al., 1992; Yoshimura et al., 1993; Liu et al., 1995; Liou et al., 1996).
-These effects were seen at low doses of paraquat 2-20μg injected.
-These observations lend support to the view that little paraquat enters the brain following systemic administration (20mg/kg, sc or 4,000μg /200g rat) or oral administration (126mg/kg or 25,200μg/200g rat) as no neuronal cell toxicity was seen at these doses.
+Direct administration of paraquat into the ventricles or infusion into certain brain regions produced signs of neurotoxicity in rats which were associated with neuronal cell damage (Bagetta et al., 1992, 1994; Calo et al., 1990; Corasaniti et al., 1992; De Gori et al., 1988; Liou et al., 1996; Liu et al., 1995; Yoshimura et al., 1993).
+These effects were seen at low doses of paraquat 2-20 μg injections.
+These observations lend support to the view that little paraquat enters the brain following systemic administration (20 mg/kg, sc or 4000 μg/200 g rat) or oral administration (126 mg/kg or 25,200 μg/200 g rat) as no neuronal cell toxicity was seen at these doses.

-Comparisons have been drawn to the structural similarity between paraquat and 1-methyl-4phenylpyridinium ion (MPP+), the active metabolite of 1-methyl-4-phenyl-1,2,3,6tetrahydropyridine (MPTP) which can induce a Parkinson-like syndrome in monkeys and humans.
+Comparisons have been drawn to the structural similarity between paraquat and 1-methyl-4-phenylpyridinium ion (MPP+), the active metabolite of 1-methyl-4-phenyl-1,2,3,6tetrahydropyridine (MPTP) which can induce a Parkinson-like syndrome in monkeys and humans.
 Administration of MPTP to susceptible animal species produces selective damage to dopaminergic neurons in the substantia nigra leading to a marked loss of dopamine and clear signs of neurotoxicity.

-The mechanism for MPTP toxicity (see Markey et al., 1986; Tipton and Singer, 1993) is due to its ability to cross the blood-brain barrier and enter glial cells where it can undergoes oxidative metabolism by the enzyme monoamine oxidase B to form MPP+.
+The mechanism for MPTP toxicity (see Markey et al., 1986; Tipton and Singer, 1993) is due to its ability to cross the blood-brain barrier and enter glial cells where it can undergo oxidative metabolism by the enzyme monoamine oxidase B to form MPP+.
 This metabolite then accumulates selectively into dopaminergic neurons via the dopamine transport system, leading to inhibition of mitochondrial respiration which ultimately leads to the demise of the neurone.
-Structure-activity relationships suggest that, despite their apparent similarity, paraquat and MPTP are two very different chemicals (Koller, 1986): MPTP is uncharged and lipophilic and thereby able to cross the blood-brain barrier, whereas paraquat is charged and hydrophilic and does not readily enter the brain.
+Structure-activity relationships suggest that, despite their apparent similarity, paraquat and MPTP are two very different chemicals (Koller, 1986).
+MPTP is uncharged and lipophilic and thereby able to cross the blood-brain barrier, whereas paraquat is charged and hydrophilic and does not readily enter the brain.
 Also, MPTP is a monoamine whose metabolite MPP+, the proximate toxin, is able to use a specific uptake system, particularly in the substantia nigra, whereas paraquat is a diamine.
-It is also very relevant that administration of MPP+ to experimental animals did not produce neurotoxicity, due to its poor entry across the blood-brain barrier (Tipton and Singer, 1993).
+It is also very relevant that administration of MPP+ to experimental animals did not produce neurotoxicity, due to its poor entry across the bloodbrain barrier (Tipton and Singer, 1993).
 Thus like paraquat, MPP+ does not readily enter the brain.
-Consistent with this systemic administration of paraquat to C57 black mice or rats did not lead to dopamine depletion or neuronal cell death in the striatum, like that seen with MPTP (Perry et al., 1986; Widdowson et al., 1996b).
-Others have reported changes in brain dopamine content following paraquat administration to mice (Endo et al., 1988; Fredriksson et al., 1993).
+Consistent with this, systemic administration of paraguat to C57 black mice or rats did not lead to dopamine depletion or neuronal cell death in the striatum, like that seen with MPTP (Perry et al., 1986; Widdowson et al., 1996b).
+Others have reported changes in brain dopamine content following paraguat administration to mice (Endo et al., 1988; Fredriksson et al., 1993).
 In the latter case, paraquat was administered to pups on days 10 and 11 after birth at a time when the brain is undergoing rapid growth and hence might be a more vulnerable to chemical insult.
-The authors reported a small loss of dopamine and its metabolites and a decreased behavioural activity when measure at about 4 months of age (Fredriksson et al., 1993).
-This suggests that the developing brain is potentially more sensitive to insult, however adverse effects have not been detected in developmental toxicity or multigeneration studies, where paraquat was given to pregnant rats and their offspring (see earlier section).
-Attempts to try and reproduce the findings of Fredriksson et al., (1993) in C57 black mice, in another laboratory, have not proved possible (David Ray, personal communication).

-Thus, paraquat as a charged di-cation, does not readily enter the brain.
-The behavioural effects observed in rats only occurs at lethal systemic doses.
+The authors reported a small loss of dopamine and its metabolites and a decreased behavioral activity when measured at about 4 months of age (Fredriksson et al., 1993).
+This suggests that the developing brain is potentially more sensitive to insult.
+However, adverse effects have not been detected in developmental toxicity or multigeneration studies, where paraquat was given to pregnant rats and their offspring (see earlier section).
+Attempts to reproduce the findings of Fredriksson et al. (1993) in C57 black mice, in another laboratory, have not proved possible (David Ray, personal communication).
+Thus, paraquat as a charged di-cation does not readily enter the brain.
+The behavioral effects observed in rats only occur at lethal systemic doses.